Cell-Based Therapy – Frequently Asked Questions

 Stem cells are unique cells in our body which have the ability to become many different types of cells.
 They are our body’s natural repair mechanism when we sustain injuries or develop wear and tear of our joints, such as in arthritis.
 Our body stores stem cells in our bone marrow, fat, and organs, and calls them into action when needed.
 When we sustain an injury, the injured area releases chemicals which send signals to the stem cells to start the repair process.
 This is how we heal.

 As we age our body still has plenty of stored stem cells, but may not be able to mobilize them effectively to treat an injured area.
-This is especially true of areas with restricted blood flow – such as joints.
+This is especially true of areas with advanced disease and degeneration – such as joints.

 Where are Stem Cells Found?